-- 5 years of age or older
+- are 5 years of age or older

 Eligibility & payment rates

-You are not eligible for the Continence Aids Payment Scheme if:
+You’re not eligible for the Continence Aids Payment Scheme if:

 - your incontinence:

-- is transient (not permanent)
+- is temporary

-- you are serving a prison sentence
+- you’re serving a prison sentence

-Payment under the Continence Aids Payment Scheme
+To be eligible for the Continence Aids Payment Scheme you must:

-You will continue to receive your payment into your chosen bank account every year.
-It is your responsibility to notify us if your chosen bank account or circumstances changes.
+You will continue to receive your payment into your nominated bank account every year whilst you remain eligible.
+It is your responsibility to notify us if your bank account or circumstances change.